• Skip to main content

 Raspberry jam that has been thickened and reduced by half.

 Stir for about 5-7 minutes until it has thickened some.
-It is not going to be as thick as preserves, but it needs some body to it.
+It will not be as thick as preserves, but it needs some body to the jam.
 Let it cool in the pan off the heat for about 10 minutes.

 Warm Raspberry Jam in a glass container to finish cooling before adding a lid and placing it into the refrigerator.